 -

-Mobile Interrail passes were introduced in September 2020 and once you get the hang of it they're really easy & convenient to use.
-The mobile pass sits in the Railplanner app on your phone, and instead of a printed travel diary, you simply use the app's journey planner to add a journey to your trip, and then (when you actually take that train) to your pass.
-The in-app instructions are very clear and well-written.
+Mobile Interrail passes were introduced in September 2020 and once you get the hang of it they're really easy to use.
+The mobile pass sits in the Rail Planner app on your phone, instead of a printed travel diary you use the app's journey planner to select your train and add it to your trip.
+Then when you actually board that train, you toggle that train onto your pass.
+The in-app instructions are clear and well-written.

 -

-Buy the pass: You can buy the pass up to 11 months in advance.
-You do not need to decide exactly when you will use the pass, it can be activated on any date you choose within the next 11 months.
-So if your plans alter or your trip is postponed, no worries.
-How to buy a pass.
+You can buy an Interrail pass up to 11 months in advance.
+There's no need to decide on a start date when you buy it, the pass can be activated on any date you choose in the 11 months after purchase.
+So if your plans change or your trip is postponed, no worries.

 -